-- Elements, compounds, and mixtures can exist as solids, liquids, or gases. - Mixtures can be separated by physical means.
+• Elements, compounds, and mixtures can exist as solids, liquids, or gases.

+substances as an element, compound, or mixture.

+- Mixtures can be separated by physical means.
 For example salt water solution can be separated by boiling off the water, leaving the solid salt. - Elements and compounds are pure substances.
 Elements combine chemically to form compounds, and compounds can only be separated into elements by chemical means.